pawangupta-10/Cloud-Based-Resume-Scanner-and-Job-Matcher/README.md

 # ☁️ Cloud-Based Resume Scanner and Job Matcher

-A scalable cloud platform that enables users to upload resumes, automatically extract candidate information using **Amazon Textract**, and match skills and experience to job listings stored in an **Amazon RDS (MS-SQL)** database.
+A scalable cloud platform that enables users to upload resumes, automatically extract candidate information using **Amazon Textract**, and match skills and experience to job listings stored in an **Amazon RDS** database.
 The system uses **AWS Lambda** for serverless compute, **API Gateway** for API management, and provides secure access, monitoring, and analytics via AWS services.

 ---